-Currently, pursuant to Sections 5.12 and 23.4.5.7 of the Market Administration and Control Area Services Tariff (MST), the New York Independent System Operator (NYISO) administers Buyer Side Mitigation (BSM) rules that, in part, mitigate the offers of new resources that are supported in whole or in part through out-of-market payments (e.g., contracts or payments/credits for emission or renewable generation attributes).4 Most often, resources that fall into this category are necessary or important for the state of New York to meet the greenhouse gas (GHG) emission reduction mandates of the 2019 New York State Climate Leadership and Community Protection Act (CLCPA), which requires "...reducing 100% of the electricity sector's greenhouse gas emissions by 2040."5
+Currently, pursuant to Sections 5.12 and 23.4.5.7 of the Market Administration and Control Area Services Tariff (MST), the New York Independent System Operator (NYISO) administers Buyer Side Mitigation (BSM) rules that, in part, mitigate the offers of new resources that are supported in whole or in part through out-of-market payments (e.g., contracts or payments/credits for emission or renewable generation attributes).4 Most often, resources that fall into this category are necessary or important for the state of New York to meet the greenhouse gas (GHG) emission reduction mandates of the 2019 New York State Climate Leadership and Community Protection Act (CLCPA), which requires "...reducing 100% of the electricity sector's greenhouse gas emissions by 2040."
+5

 Through its Grid in Transition (GIT) effort, NYISO has been assessing how to best prepare for and respond to a potential rapid transition in the power sector as the state moves towards meeting the CLCPA GHG emission reduction mandates.
-NYISO's efforts have to date focused on aligning competitive markets with the objectives and mandates of the CLCPA; redesigning markets to better value the reliability benefits of flexible power system resources and strategies; and seeking to improve the valuation of resources in the capacity market to ensure proper accounting for meeting reliability needs in a manner consistent with the transition underway in the New York state power market.6
+NYISO's efforts have to date focused on aligning competitive markets with the objectives and mandates of the CLCPA; redesigning markets to better value the reliability benefits of flexible power system resources and strategies; and seeking to improve the valuation of resources in the capacity market to ensure proper accounting for meeting reliability needs in a manner consistent with the transition underway in the New York State power market.6

 As part of the GIT effort, NYISO is proposing a set of comprehensive changes to the MST's BSM rules as they relate to the potential offer price mitigation of resources considered important to achieve the state's climate change policy objectives.
-NYISO recognizes that while the application of BSM rules to state -supported resources may result in counterproductive market outcomes, it also recognizes that modifications to the BSM rules must continue to support reasonable and competitive Installed Capacity (ICAP) Market outcomes, and most importantly ensure the market is able to attract and retain resources that are vital to maintain power system reliability objectives.7
+NYISO recognizes that while the application of BSM rules to state-supported resources may result in counterproductive market outcomes, it also recognizes that modifications to the BSM rules must continue to support reasonable and competitive Installed Capacity (ICAP) Market outcomes, and most importantly ensure the market is able to attract and retain resources that are vital to maintain power system reliability objectives.7

 The NYISO's Comprehensive Mitigation Review effort includes two key elements.
 The first is a modification of BSM rules to eliminate BSM risk for resources that will be critical to meeting New York's CLCPA mandates (BSM Reforms).
-This requires a more careful accounting of the specific value that all resources have in meeting NYISO's reliability mandates over time - thus NYISO is also proposing to change the process by which each
+This requires a more careful accounting of the specific value that all resources have in meeting NYISO's reliability mandates over time.
+Thus, NYISO is also proposing to change the process by which each resource's installed capacity is valued, or "accredited," to reflect the resource's contribution to resource adequacy (Capacity Accreditation).
+NYISO is also proposing to alter how the capacity market ICAP reference price is translated to an unforced capacity (UCAP) reference price for the peaking unit underlying the capacity market

-4 NYISO Market Administration and Control Area Services Tariff, October 12, 2021, Sections 5.12 and 23.4.5.7.
+4 NYISO, "NYISO Market Administration and Control Area Services Tariff", October 12, 2021, Sections 5.12 and 23.4.5.7, available at https://nyisoviewer.etariff.biz/ViewerDocLibrary/MasterTariffs/9FullTariffNYISOMST.pdf.